Baboy PHPigs

 Before You Start

 3. Apply lubricant generously.
-Use OB lube (₱80-₱150 per tube from agri-vet), or cooking oil, or coconut oil (lana sa lubi) if that's what you have.
-Do NOT use soap as lubricant.
-Soap dries out the tissues and causes swelling.
+Use OB lube (₱80-₱150 per tube from agri-vet), or clean cooking oil, or coconut oil (lana sa lubi) if that's what you have.
+Do NOT use soap or detergent as lubricant.
+Soap dries out and irritates the tissues and causes swelling, which makes the next piglet harder to deliver.

 4. Keep the sow calm.
 Talk to her quietly.
 Don't shout or rush.
 A stressed sow clamps down harder.